fabianochagas/datadog-agents-python/README.md

 ## datadog_MAILSERVER_check
+In this folter there are two checks written in Python: SMTP and IMAP
+- imapmailserver_check.py
+- smtpmailserver_check.py

-This check verifies if the FTP service is reachable by the agent.
+Each one of the checks verifies if the IMAP and SMTP services are reachable by the agent.
 It tests if the port responds and tries to log in.
-This is useful to simulate the application's function that needs to access the FTP server.
+This is useful to simulate the application's function that needs to access both services server.

-on the file wms_check_param.json you add the proper information thaa will be used by the agent
+on the file mailserver_param.json you add the proper information that will be used by the agent

 {
    "smtp_mailserver_host": "smtp_mail_server_hostname",